The Perfect Moist White Cake Recipe

 Notes

-- It is imperative to use room temperature ingredients in this recipe.
+- Room temperature ingredients: it is imperative to use room temperature ingredients in this recipe.
 Allow ingredients to sit out at room temperature at least 45 minutes before beginning.

-- I strongly encourage using cream in this recipe.
+- Whole milk: I strongly encourage using full fat whole cow milk in this recipe.
 It keeps the crumb moist and dense and adds a creaminess to the overall texture of the cake.

 Nutrition Disclosure